-Laytonville High School 2014-2015
+Laytonville High School

-Dear Students, Parent, and Guardians,
+Dear Students, Parents/Guardians,

 Welcome to a new school year at Laytonville High School.
-Our staff is working hard to create a great educational experience for this school year.
-In order to make the best of this year we ask for all students to maintain a positive respectful attitude, and strive for self improvement.
+Our staff is working hard to create the best possible educational experience for our students.
+In order to make the most of this year, we ask for all students to maintain a positive respectful attitude, be responsible students, and safe citizens.